top of page

 « Souvenir aussi pédant qu’affectueux laissé à Mademoiselle Philippine Kaskel par sa très là [lasse ?] mais très dévouée viol

-[Album No. 2 in In the Footsteps of Lise Cristiani ] © Cello Library Lugano, Alfred Richter.
+[Album N° 2 in Sur les traces de Lise Cristiani] © Cello Library Lugano, Alfred Richter.

-It is possible that the current owner is also unaware of this, as is the current holder of the album's remains.
-Within it lies an Andante by Giacomo Meyerbeer from 1846 and other treasures we are searching for.
+The current owner may not be aware of this, nor may the holders of the other pages of the album.
+These include, for example, an Andante by Giacomo Meyerbeer for Lise from 1846 and other ‘treasures’ we are now searching for.

-If you are in possession of an autograph page by Lise Cristiani or if you have a lead that could lead to period documents in her handwriting or in which she is mentioned,
+If you are in possession of a letter or autograph of Lise Cristiani or have any information about documents in which she is mentioned,

 Thank you for contacting us!

-In French, German and English: Mr. Waldemar KAMER waldemarkamer@yahoo.fr
+In English, French and German: Mr. Waldemar KAMER waldemarkamer@yahoo.fr

 Lise Cristiani Logo